alanreid/sensitive/README.md

 * Motion
 * Compass
 * Location

+### Authentication Providers
+Sensitive allows you to select how players are authenticated.
+By default it just asks for the player's name, but you can choose from the following authentication providers:

+* Default
+* Facebook

+##### Authentication Providers: Facebook
+1. Create a Facebook App on Facebook (don't forget to set it as a mobile app) and create a `public/facebook.json` file with your app id: `{"id": "<fb app id>"}`.
+2. Let Sensitive know what provider you are using: `sensitive.setAuthProvider(defaultProvider);`

 ### Using & Customizing
 Sensitive comes with a built-in demo (the app that runs by default), but you can override this app and create your own.